innocentliny/tomcat-doc/TLSv1.3/README.md

         * Tomcat still loads built-in OpenSSL
           * Can't use yum to remove built-in OpenSSL completely, and no any updates for it via yum.
           * Can't completely replace built-in OpenSSL with manually newer OpenSSL installation.
-    * apr apr-util apr-devel packages
+    * apr, apr-util, and apr-devel packages
     * tomcat-native pakcage

 ## Step-by-step (CentOS-8 example)